MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-email-password.md

 ### Step 2: Select an authentication method

 To continue with the flow, the app uses the continuation token acquired from the previous step to request Microsoft Entra ID to select one of the supported challenge types for the user to authenticate with.
-The app makes a POST request to the The `/challenge` endpoint.
+The app makes a POST request to the `/challenge` endpoint.
 If this request is successful, Microsoft Entra ID sends an OTP code to the user's account email.
-At the moment, we only support email otp.
+At the moment, we only support email OTP.

 Here's an example (we present the example request in multiple lines for readability):